Start Your Free Trial!

 When the C drive (system partition) is out of space, the C drive is full, or you get a low disk space warning on Windows 10, and hardware upgrades become unavailable.
 Here is a real case from Microsoft Community:

-How to extend the C drive in Windows 10 could be bothering you for now.
-EaseUS will introduce how to extend partitions, especially to increase the volume of the C drive in Windows 10 successfully.
+You may be wondering how to extend the C drive in Windows 10 for now.
+EaseUS will introduce how to extend partitions, especially to successfully increase the volume of the C drive in Windows 10.

 Your data is completely protected during all operations.
 Let's see how to extend the volume of C drive in Windows 10 here: